yshirai999/Systematic-Equity-Strategies/readme.md

 This repo implements a t-copula with Bilateral Gamma (BG) marginals for joint ETFs return distribution, with a focus on robust, systematic signal extraction.

+The strategy implemented here is a self-financing variant of the one appeared in the paper [Multiasset Investment](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5195015) by D. Madan, Y. Shirai and K. Wang, and our aim is to compare it with few benchmark strategies in terms of standard performance measures, such as Sharpe ratio and Max Drawdown.

-A non-technical summary of this repo is also available on [medium](https://medium.com/@yoshihiroshirai/a-robust-systematic-equity-strategies-d26ea229bde0)
+A non-technical summary of this repo is also available on [medium](https://medium.com/@yoshihiroshirai/a-robust-systematic-equity-strategies-d26ea229bde0).

 ## About the Author